Dollar falls versus yen, euro after jobs data

 The dollar fell 0.27 percent to 78.14 yen, after hitting as low as 77.65 on Reuters data, the weakest since mid-February.

-Earlier in New York trading, the dollar jumped to 78.27 yen from a session low with traders citing market rumours of intervention by Japanese authorities to weaken the yen.
+Earlier in New York trading, the dollar jumped to 78.27 yen from a session low with traders citing market rumors of intervention by Japanese authorities to weaken the yen.

 Japan's Ministry of Finance declined to comment.
 RBS's Sinche and Brown Brothers Harriman head of global currency strategy Marc Chandler both cited talk in the market of Japan checking rates but said there was no evidence of actual intervention.
 Analysts at Action Economics said there was market speculation the Fed checked rates on the BOJ's behalf.